 NAS may refer to any of the following:

 1. Short for network access server, NAS is a terminal server that connects to and communicates with another computer or service.
-For example, when you dial in to connect to the Internet, you're dialing into a NAS.
+For example, when you dial in to connect to the Internet, you're dialing utilizing an NAS.

-2. Short for network-attached storage, NAS is any storage device that is connected to a network and provides a network with additional storage.
-A NAS does not have any processing power on its own, meaning it cannot be used to execute or run network shared programs.
+2. Short for network-attached storage, NAS is any device that connects to a network and provides it with a location to store data.
+A NAS does not have any processing power on its own, meaning it cannot be used to execute or run network-shared programs.

 For those interested in setting up a NAS with an older computer, visit FreeNAS for a great, free solution.